Navarre Beach Travel Information & COVID-19 Updates

 - Gulf Islands National Seashore will implement its annual effort to protect nesting shorebirds by lowering speed limits to 25 mph on Hwy.
 399, installing radar speed signs and speed humps, and increasing speed limit enforcement patrols.

 - Are parks open?
-Yes, most Santa Rosa County parks are open at this time for use adhering to latest health guidelines.
+Yes!
+Most Santa Rosa County parks are open at this time for use adhering to the latest health guidelines.
+Navarre Park is closed until further notice.
 Please reach out ahead, to check on hours of operation.

 - Are campgrounds open?
 Most campgrounds are open at this time.
 Please call ahead to check on availability.

 - Are state forests open?
 Yes, most Florida state forests in Santa Rosa County are open with limited capacity.
-List of Florida state forests and campground sites that are open with limited capacity: Clear Creek OHV Riding Area, Bear Lake, the Coldwater horse stables, Hurricane Lake and Karick Lake.
-Krul Recreation Area and Sweetwater Trail remain closed.
 Please call ahead to check on capacity level.

 - Are face masks mandatory?
 Wearing face masks is voluntary for Santa Rosa County residents.
 Residents may consider wearing a mask in locations where physical distancing is more difficult such as grocery stores, pharmacies, doctor’s offices, hospitals, etc.